 Boys who were shy were developing their self-confidence, using their ability to use language to join in with discussions and play and interact with peers.
 Boys who were more confident were able to avoid the impulse to blurt out or cut in when someone else was talking – they were starting to understand the rules of social engagement and take turns.
 Modelling positive social language helped every boy develop his relationships with peers and adults.

 And it wasn’t just at the ELC.
 Parents also reported that their sons were more able to concentrate, regulate and manage their emotions at home, which was having a positive impact on their relationships with their siblings and parents.

 We all know the people in our lives who make us feel as though we are present, acknowledged and being listened to.
 Teaching our sons this skill and giving them access to the world of emotional communication is empowering and will help them grow in confidence as they continue to navigate that road map of human interaction.
 One day, those paths, road and highways will lead your son to becoming a successful man.Claire Clarke is a specialist teacher at the Early Learning Centre at Brighton Grammar School, an all-boys school in Melbourne.
-This article is about Understanding Boys
+This article is about Wellbeing

 YOU MAY ALSO ENJOY

 Got boys?
 Sign up for tips and advice you'll actually use.